+- COVID 19 (reference CARTI Visitor Policy)

 - Measles Mumps and Rubella

 - Chicken Pox/Varicella

 - Tetanus/Diphtheria

 - Pertussis

 This documentation will be maintained in the student's permanent record.

 CONFIDENTIALITY

 It is the responsibility of all CARTI colleagues and students to secure patient, student, and institutional confidentiality.
 Students will adhere to CARTI institutional policies regarding confidentiality (HIPAA, FERPA etc.).
 These policies will be discussed during Orientation.
 Documents listing student data, patient data and institutional and/or patient financial information are considered confidential